 |Debug||Records information about progress and parameters within the program.||ckadr.c:360 normalised address OK (96).||Not appropriate.||Generally only useful when investigating complex problems in consultation with Isode support.|

 When an event occurs, the Isode application will make a call to the event system.
 The Isode event system will be configured to send this event to zero or more event streams.
 Event streams are of several different types:

 - File.
 The event is written out to a file, in a regular format.
 This file may be used directly or viewed remotely with Isode’s Event Viewer program.

 - Protocol streams which send events by protocol.
-Isode supports three
+Isode supports two

 - Syslog (the standard Unix event protocol).

 - Windows Events (a standard Interface for events on Windows platform).

 In a typical system, errors at Authfail level and above will be recorded in log files, so that they are available for operator and administrator inspection.
 Critical, Fatal, and perhaps selected Error level events will be fed by protocol to a Management Station, so that the operator will be made aware of events that require urgent attention.

 Use of a general purpose Management Station is ideal for top level monitoring of the whole system, with a small amount of information on each server.
 Configuring a general purpose management station to deal with detailed management of a specific application would be a lot of work, and produce a rather inadequate result.
 For this reason, Isode’s management architecture make use of application specific tools for more detailed management.